My 10 tips (and mistakes) to work with change

 So, what happened next?
 Wise people say that change never ends, and you will never be finished.
 After 1.5 years I decided to leave my assignment and let others, better than me, take over.
 We made sure we recruited a great change agent who had this transformation as her sole purpose (at the same time as I worked with this transformation I also worked with scaling our design team, which was, when I think about it, a really optimistic idea…).
 We also started to scale Team Change and merge some other related change related teams like our physical workplace, education, portfolio management, finance, HR, and leadership and DevOps & operations etc.

-There is today a focus to make the organization more agile, quick and responsive where all functions in the organization are involved.
+Today there is a much larger focus in organization about customer-centricity, agile, quick and responsive where all functions in the organization are involved and structured.

 My (and our) 10 biggest mistakes